Taxation of pensions

 Taxation of pensioner’s wages

 Pensioners’ wage income is taxed as any other wage income.
 Other earned income reduces the pension income allowance: a decreased allowance will increase the tax rate.
-On the other hand, the expenses for the production of income, the income allowance and the credit for work income are deducted from the actual wage income of a pensioner.
+On the other hand, the expenses for the production of income, the income allowance and the earned income credit are deducted from the actual wage income of a pensioner.
+The earned income credit is higher for persons who have turned 60.
 Taken together, these deductions mean that the tax and contribution rate for a combination of pension and wage income is generally lower than the same amount of income consisting of only a pension income or a wage income.

 No unemployment insurance contribution is deducted from the wages of a person who has turned 65.
 The pension contribution is paid until the age when the insurance obligation ends, determined separately for each age cohort.
 No health insurance contribution is deducted from the wage of persons who have turned 68.